 Nick Virgilio Writers House

 The Nick Virgilio Haiku Association was founded in 1989 to promote the writing of haiku poetry, to provide encouragement and support to young people to write poetry, and to further the work and poetry of Camden haiku poet Nick Virgilio.
-The Nick Virgilio Writers House is slated to open in late April 2018.
-Watch this space!
+The Nick Virgilio Writers House opened for programming in April 2018 and came out of the gate roaring, forming a partnership with the fabulous Mighty Writers!

 Bee Still Studio